Easily allows customization with different triggers, grips, and sights

 The answer with the Gen 5 was to remove the grooves and give each individual shooter their own way of gripping the gun.
-The Gen 5 provides a more ergonomic and comfortable grip than any previous model.
+Gen 5 provides a more ergonomic and comfortable grip than any previous model.
 The RTF without finger grooves also gives the shooter more control over recoil by keeping your hands flush with the pistol.

 Pros of the Gen 5:

-- Trigger pull was lightened to 5.84 lbs from 6.29 lbs (makes a difference!)
+They lightened trigger pull to 5.84 lbs from 6.29 lbs

 The new finish will extend the life of the gun by years

-- The new fingerless grip adds stability, accuracy, and comfort
+The new fingerless grip adds stability, accuracy, and comfort

 The new marksman barrel increases your range to at least 25 meters

 Cons of the Gen 5:

-The Glock 19 Gen 5 is easier to conceal than the P320 RX but is a little heavier.
+The Glock 19 Gen 5 is easier to conceal than the Sig P320 RXP, but is a little heavier.
 If you’d like to learn more about Sig Sauer or the more compact P365, we have a great resource for you below.

 Glock is an exceptional company that makes some of the best guns in the world.
-The Glock 19 is one of the top-selling and performing guns trusted by millions of gun owners, from the police to military and even the Federal Bureau of Investigation (FBI).
+The Glock 19 is one of the top-selling and performing guns trusted by millions of gun owners, from the police to the military and even the Federal Bureau of Investigation (FBI).
 We recommend going with the Glock 19 Gen 5 because of the upgrades and customization you can have with this firearm.